-Edward VIII’s Wisdom Tooth Expected To Sell For Over $10k At Auction
+Edward VIII’s Wisdom Tooth Expected To Sell For Over $10K At Auction

 But it is the love story between Edward VIII and Wallis Simpson that has brought more attention to the royal couple.

-The Crown tells the story about the family rift between the rest of the Windsor family and Edward VIII (called David by his family), which started when he decided to ignore his duty to the United Kingdom and marry Simpson instead.
+The Crown tells the story about the family rift between the rest of the Windsor family and Edward VIII, who was called David by his family, which started when he decided to ignore his duty to the United Kingdom and marry Simpson instead.

-The couple spent the rest of their lives in virtual exile as part of the agreement at the time of the abdication was that the Duke and Duchess of Windsor would live outside of England if they expected to continue receiving an allowance.
+The couple spent the rest of their lives in virtual exile, as part of the agreement at the time of the abdication was that the Duke and Duchess of Windsor would live outside of England if they expected to continue receiving an allowance.